 Along the Amsterdam-Rhine Canal to Weesp

-continue along the canal-dike road, under the A10 ring motorway bridge, and under a new cycle bridge.
-At the 19th-century redbrick house (nr 553), you leave Amsterdam.
-(This section is shared with Route 5).
+cycle on along the canalside road, under the A10 ring motorway bridge, and under a new cycle bridge.
+(This section is shared with Route 4).

 pass floodgates, separating the Amsterdam-Rhine Canal from the Diem, a former tidal creek.
 Continue under the new arched bridge, linking IJburg to the A1 motorway.

-pass under the triple-girder motorway bridge.
-Continue along the canal bank, to the railway bridge, about 1 km further.
+pass under the triple-girder motorway bridge, and then another motorway bridge (opened 2016), and continue along the canal bank, to the railway bridge.

 approaching the arched rail bridge, turn right, up to the embankment, and then make a U-turn to the bridge.
 Follow the sign for Almere/Weesp.